Blind LDAP Injection

 Key Points

-| Indirect Feedback | Attackers infer data from application behavior, not direct query responses. |
+- Indirect data extraction: Attackers infer information from application behavior, not direct responses.

-| Automation-Friendly | Scripts can systematically test payloads to extract data efficiently. |
+- Automation-friendly: Scripts can systematically test payloads to extract data efficiently.

 How Blind LDAP Injection Works